williamjwall/ensemble_investigation/README.md

 ### PART 1
 Introducing the Data and Models: I believe it's important to get acquainted with data, The dataset made available by UC Irvine consists of 9 fields, 8 of which are features that may be used to predict the variable: concrete comprehensive strength.
-LINK: https://lnkd.in/eJaJRNPb We will make a baseline model and optimize it.
+We will make a baseline model and optimize it.

 ### PART 2
 Gradient Boosting Algorithm as a Regressor: Having defined our parameters, we analyze their impact on the algorithm's performance.
 EX: the loss function was the huber